solidtm/Carry1stShop/README.md

-Carry1stShop is a **simple e-commerce android app** written using 100% Jetpack Compose and Kotlin.
-It's designed to display the list of products with their name and prices and to display the details of each product in the list.
+Carry1stShop is an Android application designed to showcase a product catalog.
+It allows users to browse through a list of products and view more information about each product.
+The app is built entirely using Kotlin and Jetpack Compose for a modern, declarative UI approach.

 ## Architecture
 I strive to keep my architecture "perfect" by putting software-design and code quality first.